ncdc/openshift-pep/openshift-pep-014-ssh-proxy.md

 To mitigate this, the proxy creates a new SSH key pair for use solely with the current session.

 #### Step 10: upload short-lived key to OpenShift
 The plugin attempts to upload the short-lived public key to OpenShift using the `$USER_REF` environment variable that was set as part of the authorized keys lookup above.
-This short-lived key grants the SSH proxy access to a specific backend resource for a very short amount of time.
-After the short-lived key has expired, OpenShift removes it automatically.
+This short-lived key grants the SSH proxy access to a specific backend resource for a fixed amount of time.
+After the key's time-to-live has expired, OpenShift removes it automatically.

 OpenShift checks to see if the user is allowed to access the specified Git repository.
 If so, OpenShift stores the key.
 If not, OpenShift returns an error to the plugin, and the plugin halts execution and returns the error to the user.